2.25 Purchasing Policy and Procedures

 2.25.3.1.1 Informal Bids (Telephone Quotes, Fax Quotes, Proposals)

-All purchase order requests ranging from $2,000 to $10,000 should have 2 to 3 written quotes from various suppliers to show evidence of competitive pricing, clarify specifications, payment terms, delivery time, and shipping cost unless the item can be sole-source justified briefly in writing to the procurement department.
+All purchase order requests ranging from $10,000 to $20,000 should have a minimum of two written quotes from various suppliers to show evidence of competitive pricing, clarify specifications, payment terms, delivery time, and shipping cost unless the item can be sole-source justified briefly in writing to the procurement department.
+All purchase order requests ranging from $20,001 to $50,000 should have a minimum of 3 written quotes from various suppliers to show evidence of competitive pricing, clarify specifications, payment terms, delivery time, and shipping cost unless the item can be sole-source justified briefly in writing to the procurement department.

-When a purchase requisition is estimated to be over $10,000.00, a formal bidding process is required.
-The Director of the Procurement Department or authorized designees will be responsible for preparing invitations for bids and executing the bid solicitation process for formal bids.
-Bid specifications are prepared by either the user department, if the commodity is of highly technical nature (i.e., architectural or engineering plans), or by the individual departments if the commodity or service is of a more general nature.
+When a purchase requisition is estimated to be over $50,000.00, a formal bidding process is required.
+The Director of the Procurement Department or authorized designees will be responsible for preparing invitations for quotes and executing the quote solicitation process for formal bidding.
+Quote specifications are prepared by either the user department, if the commodity is of highly technical nature (i.e., architectural or engineering plans), or by the individual departments if the commodity or service is of a more general nature.

 2.25.3.2 Suppliers to be Solicited